 Surround yourself with happy family and friends.
 They say you are who your friends are, so focus on creating a social circle full of positivity.
-It will go a long way to improve your wellbeing.
+It will go a long way to improving your wellbeing.

 8. Play Brain Games

-However, a new generation of games are available.
+However, a new generation of games is available.
 Therefore, it might be nice to try something different.
 For example, online games are perfect for those who can’t leave the house or have visitors as often as they would like.